Skip to main content

 The tools prop is an object where the keys are the tool names defined in your agent configuration.
 Each tool includes a layoutComponent to customize how tool calls appear in the chat interface.
 The layoutComponent accepts these props:

-• message: A message object with tool call information, including tool input and output.
+• message: a message object with tool call information, including tool input and output.
 For more information about the message structure, read the AI SDK documentation.

 • indexUiState and setIndexUiState: manage the InstantSearch UI state, useful for updating filters or queries based on tool calls.